-SMG&A expenses increased in the nine-month period ended August 4, 2018, as compared to the same period of the prior fiscal year, primarily as a result of a \$57.4 million increase in SMG&A expenses as a result of the Acquisition, partially offset by a decrease of \$42.0 million in Acquisition-related transaction costs.
+SMG&A expenses increased in the three-month period ended February 3, 2018, as compared to the same period of the prior fiscal year.
+Approximately \$45.8 million of the increase was a result of the Acquisition.
+The remainder of the increase was primarily the result of increases in SMG&A employee and related benefit expenses and operational spending as a result of an additional week of operations in the first quarter of fiscal 2018 as compared to the first quarter of fiscal 2017, partially offset by a decrease in variable compensation expense linked to our overall profitability and revenue growth.